zhengjunyue/zhengjunyue.github.io/index.md

 ### Bio ###
-I am an Assistant Professor at the Speech Lab of Multimedia Computing Group at the Delft University of Technology (TU Delft), the Netherlands.
-My research focus is Speech Technology for Healthcare.
-I received my B.Sc. degree in Telecommunication Engineering from Shanghai University, China, in 2017, and the M.Sc. degree in Artificial Intelligence from the University of Edinburgh, United Kingdom.
+Greetings!
+I am an Assistant Professor at the Speech Lab of the Multimedia Computing Group at the Delft University of Technology (TU Delft), the Netherlands.
+My research focus is **Speech Technology for Healthcare**.
 I completed my PhD in the area of dysarthric speech recognition in the Speech and Hearing Group at the University of Sheffield, United Kingdom, funded by the Marie-Curie H2020 TAPAS project.
 After my PhD, I worked at King's College London (KCL), United Kingdom, as a postdoc funded by the British Engineering and Natural Sciences Research Council (EPSRC) SpeechWave project, focusing on robust dysarthric speech recognition using raw waveform acoustic modelling.
-My research interests are pathological speech processing and recognition, , child speech analysis, conversational AI medical systems for healthcare, and multi-modal biomarkers for pathological speech.
+I hold an M.Sc. in Artificial Intelligence from the University of Edinburgh and a B.Sc. in Telecommunication Engineering from Shanghai University.
+For more details, please visit my [CV](https://zhengjunyue.github.io/cv/) page.
+Outside of work, I enjoy dancing, singing, playing various instruments, and learning languages.
+Visit my Hobbies page for more info.

 <!-- I received my <u>MSc</u> and <u>BSc</u> degrees from the University of Edinburgh (UK) and Shanghai University (China), respectively, with degrees in Artificial Intelligence and Telecommunication Engineering. -->